Sincerely Students

 There’s much less you need for online classes.
 No more thick binders, torn notebooks, lost pencils, and melted pieces of gum (was that just me?).

-Below, I’ve listed them out for you.
+Below, I’ve listed them for you.
 These are the tools I’ve reached for every. single. day of online classes and have helped me stay organized and sane.

 Google Keep